combro2k/dockerfiles/README.md

 This repository is intented to contain all Dockerfiles I maintain either for myself or some interested people ;-) Use at your own risk ofcourse, the files can be changed anytime if I want to so be adviced.
+If you have any suggestions, feel free to create a issue.